ViacheslavPohilyuk/ComputerSchoolSchedule/README.md

                getting lectures in arbitrary period in time)

   #### Samples of URLs for using operations
-       You can find of using different URLs in the file URLsSchedule.pdf
+       You can find the samples of using different URLs in the file URLsSchedule.pdf